eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

-We can then create the initialization method, where we will instantiate the login form.
-We will align the form in the center both horizontally and vertically, and we will hide the `Forgot password?` option from the login form before adding it to the layout.
+We can then create the initialization method, where we instantiate the login form.
+We align the form in the center both horizontally and vertically, and then hide the `Forgot password?` option from the login form before adding it to the layout.

 #### **LoginView.java**
 ```java